mozilla/pkipolicy/rootstore/policy.md

 ### 8.2 Change in Operational Personnel ###

-This section applies when operation of a certificate in Mozilla's root program is transferred to a different organization, whether by acquisition or contract.
+This section applies when operation of a CA certificate that is within the scope of Mozilla's root program and not constrained in compliance with section 5.3.1 of this policy is transferred to a different organization, whether by acquisition or contract.

 The transferor MUST ensure that the transferee is able to fully comply with this policy.
 The transferor will continue to be responsible for the root